mikenath223/Js-Calculator-Project/README.md

 - Stickler css linter

 # Get Started
-- Checkout the project the project at the live version link
+- Clone the repo to your local machine.
+- Open the index.html file on your browser and use.

 # Features